singnet/dev-portal/docs/ai-developers/organization-setup.md

     - This is an ethereum identity that represents the owner of the organization.
     - The user with this identity has complete control of the organization and services under the organization.
     - The user with this identity has alone can delete the organization from the SingularityNet platform
+    - The user with this identity can transfer ownership to another user

 * **Members**
     - These are a set of ethereum identities that can create and manage services